cozemble/breezbook/dev-diaries/mikehogan-dev-diary.md

 Another approach is in the general case of a group booking, where the price is per person/dog/cat, and the option to express a discount for the second and subsequent party members.
 This is a more general case.

+Thinking about add-ons, adding time could be a priced add-on that extends the duration of the service.
+We support this already, so this would mean no need to add in pricing matrices and sheets etc.  Lets see how far we can get with that.

+If I add the ability to mark "capacity" based services as permitting extra party members during booking, at an optional discounted rate, then I think I will have a general solution for the dog walking pricing - without getting seduced into the complexity of pricing matrices and sheets.